 - For security of consultation.
 Strict supervision of the increasing number of people who consult records for historical and genealogical purposes is essential.
 A record office can relieve the Incumbent and parish officers of this burden.
 There is no transfer of ownership.
-Records so deposited can be taken back, e.g. for an exhibition, or for legal purposes
+Records can be taken back by the parish, e.g. for an exhibition, or for legal purposes.

 Do consider transferring your records to the Records Office – contact us and we’d be happy to help and advise.